mikepb/jade-react-compiler/README.md

 ## Usage notes

+If there are more than one root nodes, only the last statement is returned.
+Same for block statements.

 Filters, mixins, cases and other things not yet implemented.

 Inteded to be used as part of a compilation toolchain and not optimized for production use.
 Compile the files to JavaScript first, then `require()` them as usual.